European stocks closed lower on Friday, as Ukraine fears lingered during a week dominated by events in Crimea.

 Gold ended 1 percent lower after stronger-than-expected U.S. jobs data helped soothe fears of an abrupt slowdown in the world's biggest economy.

 Unexpectedly strong non-farm payroll data boosted the dollar, despite the cold winter across much of the United States.

 Majority of Asian shares reaped gains on Friday, despite trading volumes remaining thin ahead of the closely-watched U.S. nonfarm payrolls report.

 U.S. stock-index futures pointed to a higher open on Wall Street on Friday, as investors mulled the key non-farm payrolls employment report.

 Stocks mostly rose on Thursday after jobless claims fell to a three-month low.

 U.S. bonds were little changed on Thursday, as investors awaited further news from Ukraine, as well as the crucial NFP jobs report.

-European equities closed flat on Thursday, despite initially rallying after the ECB cut its main interest rate.
+European stocks closed flat on Thursday, after the BoE and ECB kept interest rates at record lows.